Aditya1770/wallfetch/README.md

 ## Features

-* Search for wallpapers directly from the terminal
+- Search wallpapers directly from the terminal

-* Fetch wallpapers from Wallhaven
-* Download multiple wallpapers from search results
+- Download multiple wallpapers at once

-* Progress bars for downloads
+- Progress bars for downloads

+- Sort wallpapers by relevance, views, favorites, etc.

+- Filter wallpapers by category and purity

+- Choose how many wallpapers you want to download

-* Save wallpapers to `~/Pictures/wallpapers` by default
+- Save wallpapers to `~/Pictures/wallfetch` by default

-* Specify a custom download directory
+- Specify a custom download directory

-* Simple CLI interface
-* Install globally as the `wallfetch` command
+- Support for Wallhaven API keys

 ## Installation